paradoux/nft-generator-front/README.md

 ### Documentation

 Very small DApp to to play around with NFTs using a [smart contract](https://github.com/paradoux/nft-generator).
-You can upload an image that will be stored in the IPFS Pinata and turned it into an NFT.
+You can upload an image that will be stored in the IPFS Pinata and turned into an NFT.

 ### Built With